Freaks and Geeks: Cancellation and legacy

 One of the cited reasons for its early cancellation was its inability to gain an audience due to its "erratic scheduling" and poor time slots, competing with the high-rated Who Wants to Be a Millionaire.
 The producers created a website for the series, but NBC would not share its URL because "they didn't want people to know the Internet existed; they were worried about losing viewers to it", as explained by Judd Apatow.
 Freaks and Geeks was only averaging under 7 million viewers, while other NBC series such as Frasier and Friends were averaging over 14 million viewers each.

 NBC and the creative directors of Freaks and Geeks did not have the same vision for the series.
 After the network picked up the pilot, Garth Ancier replaced Scott Sassa as president of NBC Entertainment.
-Ancier "didn't understand public school life" and its relevance because he went to a boarding school and then on to Princeton.
-Creator Paul Feig expressed the "irony of the situation", as everyone involved wanted Freaks and Geeks to be a success, but the network didn't understand the concept of realistically showcasing life as ordinary teenagers.
-Jake Kasdan and Judd Apatow had multiple arguments with the network concerning "lack of victories" in the script and that the characters needed to be "cool."
+McDermott states that Ancier "doesn't understand public school" and its relevance because he went to a boarding school and then on to Princeton.
+Creator Paul Feig expressed the irony of the situation, as everyone involved wanted Freaks and Geeks to be a success, but the network did not understand the concept of realistically showcasing life as ordinary teenagers.
+Jake Kasdan and Judd Apatow had multiple arguments with the network concerning the lack of victories in the script and that the characters needed to be cool.
 The writers wanted to produce something that would represent the average high school experience, but the network wanted to produce something that would make high school seem cool.
-Because the network did not think the series would be a success, they let the writers add things to the script that they "wouldn't have if they thought the show would resurface the next season", like the use of the phrase, "ambiguous genitalia".
+Because the network did not think the series would be a success, they let the writers add story lines that they would not have otherwise, such as the story line when Ken discovers his girlfriend was born with ambiguous genitalia.
 Apatow said in 2014 that "Everything I've done, in a way, is revenge for the people who cancelled Freaks and Geeks."